Oaklight/mango/README.md

 ### *.map

-it's used for building the game map, each line is a path with format: `srcNode --> direction --> dstNode`
+it's used for building the game map, each line is a path with format: `src_node --> direction --> dst_node`

 For example: [zork1.map](./data/zork1.map)